marmelab/ng-admin/README.md

 Define the format for `date` type.

 * `isDetailLink(boolean)`
 Tell if the value is a link in the list view.
-Default to true for the identifier field, false otherwise.
+Default to true for the identifier and references field, false otherwise.
 The link points to the edition view, except for read-only entities, where it points to the show view.

+* `detailLinkRoute(string)`
+Define the route for a link in the list view, i.e. `isDetailLink` is true.
+The default is `edit`, hence the link points to the edition view.
+The other option is `show` to point to the show view.

 * `choices([{value: '', label: ''}, ...])`
 Define array of choices for `choice` type.
 A choice has both a value and a label.